Transgressions of a Taxi wallah: Hips Don't Lie

 The taxi swerved on the left ignoring the ‘no infiltration’ sign much to the delight of the traffic policeman, while Chandra screeched to a halt for the Hmm and Uff served the best speed breaker to the fiery imaginations of an un-stinted sleuth in him.
 The lady was considerate enough to count and pay the fare, but not to the exactness of the decimal.
 Sensing the insistence of inquisitiveness in Chandra, the voice did sound, which was far from being mellow but assertive enough to articulate the woman in her.
 “You were busy noting the swagger this morning, and did not read the newspaper”.
 Saying this, the lady dispersed swiftly as usual of Chandra’s regular passenger into the office crowd.

-Igniting the cab engine, he swerved left again and thanked the incense stick for having ultimately yield to playing the charisma of a savior as the traffic policeman was busy explaining a man not to stick bills and posters on the wall of the central police head quarters.
+Igniting the cab engine he swerved left and thanked the incense stick for having ultimately yielded to playing the charisma of a savior as the traffic policeman was busy explaining a man not to stick bills and posters on the wall of the central police head quarters.